-COVID-19 Updates and Guidance > FAQs > Higher Education Emergency Relief Fund (HEERF II)
+COVID-19 Updates and Guidance > FAQs > Higher Education Emergency Relief Fund (HEERF III)

-Students are eligible to receive between $500 and $1,000.
-DePaul will determine the amount based on a review of each student's FAFSA application.
-Funds are limited so the disbursement amount is subject to change.
+Eligible students may receive between $500 and $2,500.
+DePaul will determine the amount based on a review of each student's Financial Aid application (FAFSA, RISE, etc.) or personal circumstance identified in the application.
+Funds are limited, so the disbursement amount is subject to change.

-Eligible students received an email on March 29th with instructions on how to receive the funds and a required questionnaire.
-Students must have completed the questionnaire by April 12.
-It will no longer be available after this date.
-Disbursements will begin approximately the week of May 3.
+Eligible students received an email the week of Aug.
+9, 2021, with instructions on how to receive the funds and a required questionnaire.
+Students must have completed the questionnaire by Aug.
+20, 2021.
+Failure to meet the deadline will result in loss of funding.

 For questions, contact DePaul Central at firstname.lastname@example.org or 312-362-8610.

 If you can’t find an answer that you’re looking for,

 submit a question to our COVID-19 response team.